+Portions of the Wheeling Creek, Grave Creek and Castelman Run TMDL watersheds are located in Pennsylvania.
 The TMDLs do not prescribe specific load and wasteload allocations for contributing drainage areas in Pennsylvania.
-Instead, they assign a gross load expressed as a load allocation by modeled subwatershed, thereby allowing Pennsylvania the flexibility to determine appropriate and necessary point and nonpoint source reductions.
+Instead, they assign a gross load expressed as a load allocation by model subwatershed, thereby allowing Pennsylvania the flexibility to determine appropriate and necessary point and nonpoint source reductions.

 Point and nonpoint sources contribute to the fecal coliform bacteria impairments in the watershed.
 Failing on-site systems, direct discharges of untreated sewage, and precipitation runoff from agricultural and residential areas are significant nonpoint sources of fecal coliform bacteria.
-Point sources of fecal coliform bacteria include the effluents of sewage treatment facilities.
+Point sources of fecal coliform bacteria include the effluents of sewage treatment facilities and collection system overflows from publicly owned treatment works (POTWs) and stormwater discharges from Municipal Separate Storm Sewer Systems (MS4s).

 Iron impairments are also attributable to both point and nonpoint sources.
-Nonpoint sources of iron include roads, oil and gas operations, timbering, agriculture, urban/residential land disturbance, and streambank erosion.
-Iron point sources include the permitted discharges from mining activities, and stormwater contributions from construction sites and non-mining industrial facilities.
+Nonpoint sources of iron include abandoned mine lands (AML), roads, oil and gas operations, timbering, agriculture, urban/residential land disturbance and streambank erosion.
+Iron point sources include the permitted discharges from mining activities, and stormwater contributions from Municipal Separate Storm Sewer Systems (MS4), construction sites and non-mining industrial facilities.
 The presence of individual source categories and their relative significance varies by subwatershed.
 Because iron is a naturally-occurring element that is present in soils, the iron loading from many of the identified sources is associated with sediment contributions.